guialexsdev/webmap-utilities/README.md

   - Apply styles (QML files) to all tagged layers (raster or vector).
   - Download OSM data of all tagged vector layers.

+## Requirements and dependencies

+- Minimum QGis version 3.28
+- You need to install QuickOSM

+## Installing

+In QGis, install Webmap Utilities through the menu **Plugins -> Manage and Install Plugins**.
+Search for 'Webmap Utilities' and install.
+It may be necessary, in the Settings tab in the plugin manager, to check the option **Show also Experimental Plugins**.

 ## Quick Tutorial

 We built a tagging system to make it easy to replicate a map.
 Let's say you've made a map of a certain region and you like the result.
 To replicate this idea of ​​a map for another region, using Webmap Utilities it would take just a few clicks to: